eholin/WP-Advanced-Recent-Posts/README.md

   * Fluid images with dark/light overlay
   * Small thumbnails
   * Recent posts without thumbnails, with date as drop cap
-* PHP and CSS code refactoring

 ## 0.1
-Initial release - only widget that shows the recent posts in the widget Only one style of recent posts in widget
+* Initial release - only widget that shows the recent posts in the widget
+* Only one style of recent posts in widget

 ## TODO
-- [ ] Add more styles to widget
+- [ ] Add more styles to widget:
-  - [x] with Thumbnail (default 100px x 100px) and header at right
+  - [x] Thumbnail (default 100px x 100px) and header at right
-  - [ ] with large fluid image, header and excerpt at bottom
+  - [ ] Large fluid image, header and excerpt at bottom
   - [ ] Without thumbnails, date as drop cap
 - [x] Add shordcode support for displaying recent posts in the theme code
 - [ ] Add shortcode styles
-  - [ ] Masonry with large (?) thumbnails
+  - [ ] Masonry style recent posts
-  - [ ] large (?) thumbnails with fixed height and width
-  - [ ] large (?) fluid thumbnails with excerpt
+  - [ ] Large fluid thumbnails with excerpt
-  - [x] with Thumbnail (default 100px x 100px) and header at right
+  - [x] With Thumbnail (default 100px x 100px) and header at right
-  - [x] Without thumbnails, date as drop cap
+  - [x] Without thumbnails, post date as drop cap
-  - [ ] one column and two column support
+  - [x] One column and two columns support
-- [ ] Add animation for widget
+- [ ] Add animation in the widget